 9. If you can’t make it during normal hours…

 If no matter what you do you still can’t make it during normal appointment hours, call the photo lab and one of the photographers will see if they can accommodate you for a special appointment.
-Studio hours are Tuesday, Wednesday and Thursday, 8 to 10:30 a.m. and 12:30 to 2:30 p.m.
-There are 11 30-minute slots per day.
+Studio hours are Monday through Friday 8 a.m. to 2:30 p.m.

 10. The photo lab cannot print you a personal copy.